tldr-pages/tldr/pages/linux/apt-get.md

 `apt-get remove {{package}}`

-- Upgrade installed packages to newest available versions:
+- Upgrade all installed packages to their newest available versions:

 `apt-get upgrade`

-- Remove no longer needed packages:
+- Remove all packages that are no longer needed:

 `apt-get autoremove`

-- Upgrade installed packages (like "upgrade"), but remove obsolete packages and install additional packages to meet new dependencies:
+- Upgrade installed packages (like `upgrade`), but remove obsolete packages and install additional packages to meet new dependencies:

 `apt-get dist-upgrade`